QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 * ``stream = stream.sorted();``

 <blockquote class="spoiler">
-The 2nd and the 4th one since we are consuming our stream to create a new one.
+The 2nd and the 4th ones, since in both we are consuming our stream to create a new one.
 </blockquote>

 <hr class="sr">

 **Question 3**

 In TP Tchat, Controller implements ``ListChangeListener<String>``.
 What's the design pattern?

 <blockquote class="spoiler">
 It's Observer/Observable design pattern.